matinfirooz/Zipf-s-Law-and-Benford-s-Law-in-Text-Processing/README.md

 ## **Project Structure**
 ```
 ├── data/               # Raw and processed datasets
+│   ├── Text-1.txt      # Original text from "The Origin of Species"
+│   ├── Text-2.txt      # Preprocessed version (no punctuation, all uppercase)
 ├── notebooks/          # Jupyter notebooks for analysis
 ├── scripts/            # Python scripts for data preprocessing & analysis
 ├── results/            # Output graphs and statistical results